muhammadzkralla/Z-Articlez/spring/roadmap.md

 Note: Do not stop learning database after this week.
 Database is from the the fundamentals of computer science, specially in backend.

-## Week 9: Integrating Spring Boot with PostgreSQL with JPA
+## Week 9: Integrating Spring Boot with PostgreSQL & Spring Data JPA

 Topics:
 * Spring Data JPA ORM